Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Discussion

 We find that the magnetic configuration of LP is consistent with the ambient-pressure model~\cite{1981_Wiedenmann_neutron_MnPSe3_FePSe3}, while the size of the magnetic moments shrinks with increased pressure.
 Additionally, the value of $T_\mathrm{N}$ tends to increase with elevated pressure.
 We note that the interplanar distance shrinks more rapidly than the intraplanar atomic separation in the LP phase, which might affect the coordination around the magnetic fragments subtly.
 Further explorations, for instance, magnetic susceptibility measurements, neutron inelastic scattering under pressure or magnetic exchange interaction simulations, would be needed to gain full understanding into the magnetic phase transitions.

 After the structural transition in the HP phase, however, no magnetic peaks or short-range-ordering features are visible in our neutron powder diffraction data.
-We thus conclude that FePSe$_3$ does not order magnetically in the HP phase, in interesting contrast \sdengs{which was contrasting }to the sulfur compound FePS$_3$~\cite{2021_Coak_MagPhase_FePS3}.
+We thus conclude that FePSe$_3$ does not order magnetically in the HP phase, in interesting contrast to the sulfur compound FePS$_3$~\cite{2021_Coak_MagPhase_FePS3}.
 The system may experience a reconfiguration of electronic states as FePSe$_3$ becomes more three-dimensional (3D) and carriers become itinerant after the LP-HP transition.
-The absence of magnetic ordering at HP might be due to a spin crossover from a high-spin moment state ($S$ = 2) to a zero-magnetic-moment state ($S$ = 0) as observed by Wang \emph{et al.}~\cite{2018_Wang_pressure_SC_FePX3}.
+Though we cannot distinguish whether the HP phase is paramagnetic or non-magnetic from our powder neutron diffraction data, we however deem it unlikely for magnetism to stay disordered down to 1.6~K. We thus strongly favor the latter interpretation that FePSe$_3$ turns from high-spin ($S$ = 2) to non-magnetic ($S$ = 0) state upon metallization, which also is in line with the X-ray emission spectroscopy observation by Wang \emph{et al.}~\cite{2018_Wang_pressure_SC_FePX3}.